ONSdigital/cell-key-perturbation/documentation/SML_UserDocs_CellKeyPerturbation_Py.md

 - data - a data.table containing the data to be tabulated and perturbed.
-- geog - a string vector giving the column name in 'data' that contains the desired geography level you wish to tabulate at, e.g. c("Local_Authority", "Ward").
-This can be the empty vector, c(), if no geography level is required.
+- geog - a string vector giving the column name in 'data' that contains the desired geography level you wish to tabulate at, e.g. ["Local_Authority", "Ward"].
+This can be the empty vector, geog=[], if no geography level is required.
-- tab_vars - a string vector giving the column names in 'data' of the variables to be tabulated e.g. c("Age","Health","Occupation").
-This can also be the empty vector, c().
+- tab_vars - a string vector giving the column names in 'data' of the variables to be tabulated e.g. ["Age","Health","Occupation"].
+This can also be the empty vector, tab_vars=[].
 However, at least one of 'tab_vars' or 'geog' must be populated - if both are left blank an error message will be returned.
 - record_key - a string containing the column name in 'data' giving the record keys required for perturbation.